5 Common Questions About Sperm Quality

 Does Semen Have A Role In Sperm Quality?

 Semen is a whitish-grey fluid produced by glands in the male reproductive tract.

-As its primary function is the transport of sperm through the male reproductive tract, it does not influence sperm production.
-However, semen plays a vital role in maintaining integrity.
+Its primary function is to transport sperm through the male reproductive tract and to provide nourishment for the sperm as they travel.
+It does not influence sperm production, but semen plays several vital roles, including:

-- It has fructose, which acts as a fuel for sperm motility.
+- It provides a sugar called fructose, which acts as a fuel for sperm motility.

 - It contains nutrients like zinc that protect DNA from fragmentation.

-You can judge your semen quality by its texture, color, and volume.
+Semen quality may be indicated by its texture, color, and volume.